ActiveVisionLab/Awesome-LLM-3D/README.md

 ---
 🔥 Here is a curated list of papers about 3D-Related Tasks empowered by Large Language Models(LLMs).
-It contains various tasks including 3D understanding, reasoning, generation and embodied agents.
+It contains various tasks including 3D understanding, reasoning, generation, and embodied agents.

 ## Table of Content